crocoder-dev/web/apps/website/src/content/posts/work-on-big-problems-product-engineer.md

 draft: false
 ---

 Some of the most satisfying projects I’ve worked on were also the messiest and least certain.
-They weren’t on any "quick win" list; they were the problems that made me stop and think, wow, this is going to be a stretch.
+They weren’t on any "quick win" list; they were the problems that made me stop and think, f*ck, this is going to be a stretch.
 And that stretch, technical, product, or organizational, ended up teaching me more than anything.

 This post is a short reflection on why it’s worth picking those bigger challenges, what "big" really means in day‑to‑day product engineering, and a few tactics for steering yourself toward them without getting overwhelmed.